Click Here for AUCTION LOGIN

 How is a successful bid determined?

-It is the highest bid for a lot which is not bettered for a continuous period of 1 hour during the bidding hours (or at the end of the auction period).
+It is the highest bid for a lot which is not bettered for a continuous period of 30 minutes up to 5:00pm.

 top ^